share/sharedb-mongo/README.md

 In the case where a valid op cannot be determined, we still fall back to fetching all ops and working backwards from the current version.

+### Middlewares

+Middlewares let you hook into the `sharedb-mongo` pipeline for certain actions.
+They are distinct from [middleware in `ShareDB`](https://github.com/share/sharedb) as they are closer the concrete calls that are made to `MongoDB` itself.

+The original intent for middleware on `sharedb-mongo` is to support running in a sharded `MongoDB` cluster to satisfy the requirements on shard keys for versions 4.2 and greater of `MongoDB`.
+For more information see [the MongoDB docs](https://docs.mongodb.com/manual/core/sharding-shard-key/#shard-keys).

+`share.use(action, fn)`
+Register a new middleware.

+- `action` _(String)_
+  One of:
+  - `'beforeEdit'`: directly before the call to replace a document, can include edits as well as deletions
+  - `'beforeSnapshotLookup'`: directly before the call to issue a query for snapshots by ID
+- `fn` _(Function(context, callback))_
+  Call this function at the time specified by `action`.
+  - `context` will always have the following properties:
+    - `action`: The action this middleware is handling
+    - `collectionName`: The collection name being handled
+    - `options`: Original options as they were passed into the relevant function that triggered the action
+    - `'beforeEdit'` actions have additional context properties:
+      - `doc` - The document to be written
+      - `op` - The op that represents the changes that will be made to the document
+      - `query` - A filter that will be used to lookup the document that is about to be edited
+    - `'beforeSnapshotLookup'` actions have additional context properties:
+      - `query` - A filter that will be used to lookup the snapshot

 ### Limitations